Forgotten Experiment: Plot

-The film follows eccentric scientist Ethan Blake and his brother Jacob Blake, who discover a new energy source called Quantamanium.
+The film follows eccentric scientist Ethan Blake and his brother Jacob Blake, who discover a new energy source called Quantanium.
 They design an aircraft powered by this revolutionary fuel and, together with a research team, embark on an expedition using an unmanned aerial vehicle.
 However, an accident forces an emergency landing, leaving the crew unconscious.
 When Ethan regains consciousness, he sees soldiers taking their fuel capsule and, armed, begins tracking them.

 He soon encounters a female soldier named Tina, who deceives him and leads him into a trap where he is knocked out again.
 As he interacts with her, Ethan notices a mysterious fog that Tina seems oblivious to.
 When he awakens, Ethan reunites with his crewmates hiding in an abandoned bunker.
 There, Ryan, a team member, reveals he has been collaborating with a woman named Alizabeth and that their crash was preplanned.
 He explains that Alizabeth intended for Ethan to visit this location, sparking a dispute among the group.

 As Ethan pursues Ryan into the fog, he realizes that objects and people touched by the fog appear as they did in 1984.
 He encounters visions of soldiers from the past and even his father, Henry Blake.
 While searching for answers, Ethan corners Tina, but she denies any prior knowledge of the events.
 Meanwhile, an injured crewmate, Ava, is found and taken by soldiers for treatment.

 The fog recedes, and the landscape shifts back to the present.
-The group theorizes that they are witnessing events from 1984, when a secret experiment involving Quantamanium was conducted.
+The group theorizes that they are witnessing events from 1984, when a secret experiment involving Quantanium was conducted.
 They capture a man named Rob, who has been stranded in the fog for 40 years and knows its origin.
-He leads them to the original machine used to create Quantamanium.
+He leads them to the original machine used to create Quantanium.
 Ethan, now obsessed with the machine's potential, envisions it as a path to immense wealth, but Ryan criticizes his motives and walks away in search of Ava.

 As the fog envelops them once more, the team finds themselves under attack by soldiers from the 1980s experiment.
 Ethan and his crew are drawn deeper into the mysteries of the fog, where the usual laws of physics no longer apply.
 Their journey challenges their perceptions of reality and reveals hidden truths about themselves and their destinies.